Kinetic theory of discontinuous shear thickening for a dilute gas-solid suspension: Rheology of hard-core suspensions

-Figure 1 (a) plots the behavior of the dimensionless kinetic temperature $\theta$ against $\dot\gamma^*$, which exhibits a discontinuous transition between the quenched state for low shear regime and the ignited state for high shear regime.
-This result corresponds to that obtained by Tsao and Koch~\cite{Tsao95}, but the behavior for $\dot\gamma^*\to 0$ is different corresponding to the different asymptotic viscosities in the low shear regime.
-Indeed, the theoretical prediction on $T$ in Ref.~\cite{Tsao95} approaches zero satisfying $T\sim {\rm St}^3\propto \dot\gamma^3$ but our result becomes $T\to T_{\rm min}$ for $\dot\gamma^*\to 0$~\cite{comment_Tsao2}.
+Figure \ref{fig:fig1} (a) corresponding to Eq.~\eqref{dgamma**} plots the behavior of the dimensionless kinetic temperature $\theta$ against $\dot\gamma^*$, which exhibits a discontinuous transition between the quenched state for low shear regime and the ignited state for high shear regime.
+Note that we have adopted the set of parameters for this plot $d=3$, $n\sigma^3=0.01$ corresponding to $\varphi=(\pi/6)n\sigma^3 \approx 0.0052$, $\xi_{\rm ex}=1.0$, which will be commonly used for the later discussions including our simulation in the next section.
+This result corresponds to that obtained by Tsao and Koch~\cite{Tsao95}, but the behavior for $\dot\gamma^*\to 0$ is different because of the different asymptotic viscosities in the low shear regime.
+Indeed, the theoretical prediction of $T$ in Ref.~\cite{Tsao95} is $T\sim {\rm St}^3\propto \dot\gamma^3$ in the limit $\dot\gamma^*\to 0$ but our result becomes $T\to T_{\rm min}$ for $\dot\gamma^*\to 0$~\cite{comment_Tsao2}.
 Needless to say, it is natural that the temperature of suspension is identical to the environmental temperature {\it i. e.} $T=T_{\rm ex}$ in the absence of the shear in the elastic limit $e\to 1$.
-Note that there is a linearly unstable region for the steady solution which are indicated by the cross points in Fig. 1 (a).
-See Appendix C for the details of the linear stability analysis.
+Note that there is a linearly unstable region for the steady solution which is indicated by the thick line in Fig.~\ref{fig:fig1} (a).
+See Appendix \ref{app:linear} for the details of the linear stability analysis.

-As shown in Fig.~1 (b) (the solid line for $e=0.9$ and the dashed line for $e=1$), we have also confirmed the existence of DSTs, in which the flow curves have S-shapes.
-Then, if we gradually increases/decreases $\dot\gamma^*$, the viscosity $\eta^*$ discontinuously increases/decreases at a certain value of the shear rate.
+As shown in Fig.~\ref{fig:fig1} (b) corresponding to Eq.~\eqref{eta**} (the solid line for $e=0.9$ and the dashed line for $e=1$), we have also confirmed the existence of DSTs, in which the flow curves have S-shapes.
+Then, if we gradually increase/decrease $\dot\gamma^*$, the viscosity $\eta^*$ discontinuously increases/decreases at a certain value of the shear rate.
 Therefore, this S-shape flow curve directly leads to the existence of the DST.
-Therefore, the saddle-node bifurcation takes place as the result of the connection between high shear branch and the Newtonian branch at finite $T_{\rm ex}$.
-This picture agrees with that in Ref.~\cite{Wyart14}.
-Note that the viscosity also has the linearly unstable region of the steady solution indicated by the cross points in Fig. 1(b).
+Note that the viscosity also has the linearly unstable region of the steady solution indicated by the thick line in Fig.~\ref{fig:fig1} (b).

-Let us provide an additional explanation on the mechanism of the DST for granular suspensions in a different manner.
-The viscosity for $e<1$ in the limit $\dot\gamma\to\infty$ is equivalent to that for a dilute dry granular gas, where the viscosity diverges in this limit as in Eq. \eqref{bagnold_dim}.
-On the other hand, the Newtonian dimensionless viscosity $\eta^*$ is finite, which is determined by $\zeta$.
-Thus, the ratio of the viscosity for large $\dot\gamma$ to that for small $\dot\gamma$ is quite large.
-This is another background to have a large discontinuity at the DST when two branches are connected.